dimi-fn/anonymous-blog/README.md

 # Description

 This project is about constructing a platform where users can submit a post anonymously
-* When a user hits 'publish', the post is then stored in a database (* The user is able to access their post using the ....)
+* When a user hits 'publish', the post is then stored in the database (* The user is able to access their post using the ....)